What’s the best sugar for kombucha? Is white sugar really the best sugar to use for kombucha? What are the alternative sugars for brewing kombucha?

 That’s a question I hear A LOT in kombucha discussions.
-And until now my answer has been, “Yes.
-If you possibly can.”
+And until now my answer has been, “Use white sugar if you possibly can.
+It is the best.”

 The reason I said that was because kombucha scobys have been raised and cultured on plain white sugar for generations now, and if you want the best kombucha from your scoby, you need to stick to the basics and give it white sugar.